Ruby Miller (cyclist)

 Ruby Miller (born August 1992) is a Welsh racing cyclist from Llantwit Major.

 She began competing as a triathlete at the age of 10 as her mother was a coach with the Maindy Triathlon club in Cardiff.
 Miller then began cycling with the Maindy Flyers youth cycling club and was spotted at a cyclo-cross event and selected to ride for the British Cycling's Wales talent team.

 She raced in the Netherlands in 2007, representing Wales in the Interland track competition.
 Miller is currently sponsored and riding for Trek.

 During the 2008-2009 Track Cycling season Ruby competed in the Revolution Future Stars Series at the Manchester Velodrome.
-She took a number of impressive race victories throughout the season and won the series overall in February 2009, defeating Laura Trott.
+She took a number of race victories throughout the season and won the series overall in February 2009, defeating Laura Trott.

 Miller competed for the Threads.com/DFT team in the team pursuit in the UCI Track Cycling World Cup Classics event at Manchester Velodrome in February 2011.

 Miller participated as a torchbearer for the 2012 Summer Olympics torch relay.

 She is currently studying occupational therapy at Cardiff University.